xxruyle/eecs563-p2p-project/README.md

 ## Usage (Setup)
 Have python installed on your machine.

-The implementation has been tested using 3 clients on the same machine
+The implementation has been tested using 3 clients on the same machine.

-Run python main.py in the project root directory
+Run python main.py in the project root directory.

 The user should see the following prompt:
 ```
-❯ python3 main.py
+$ python3 main.py
 start tracker (t)
 send(s)
 file request (f)